Open-Source-Compliance/package-analysis/README.md

 The OSS package analysis file are generated following the process described below:

 * Obtain the component in source code form
-	* download the component we provide the link were we downloaded the component in the corresponding README file.
+	* download the component - we provide the link were we downloaded the component in the corresponding README file.
-	* the component is provided by a third party
 	* the download URL is provided in the README files of the corresponding directories
 * Issue a license and copyright analysis with the GPL-2.0 licensed tool [FOSSology](https://www.fossology.org/).
-For license identification FOSSology provides different "agents" the user is able to select, which "agents" shall run, currently the following "agents" are available:
+For license and copyright statement identification FOSSology provides different "agents" the user is able to select, which "agents" shall run, currently the following "agents" are available:
 	* Nomos
 	* Monk
 	* Ojo
 	* Scancode

   Each agent was build with a different main focus and we think that running them combined produces the best output.
 Which agents were run for a concrete package analysis is available in the SPDX2TV file.
-	FOSSology searches in files for the following information:
-	* License relevant text phrases
-	* Copyright strings

 * A licensing expert person will review and analyze the FOSSology result.
 The expert person is not necessarily a lawyer, but has several years of experience in license compliance activities.